The most damaging phrase in the language is — it’s always been done that way.Grace Hopper

 The second monkey was substituted and the same occurred.
 The first monkey participated in the beating of the second monkey.
 The third monkey was changed and the same was repeated.
 The fourth monkey was changed, resulting in the same, before the fifth was finally replaced as well.

-If it was possible to ask the monkeys why they beat up on all those who attempted to climb the ladder, their most likely answer would be—I don’t know.
-It’s just how things are done since ages.
+If it was possible to ask the monkeys why they beat up on all those who attempted to climb the ladder, their most likely answer would be — I don’t know.
+It’s just how things are done for ages.

 Does that sound familiar?

-Most of us are not in favor of change.
+Most of us aren’t in favor of a change.
 There’s a hidden fear but change is important; it’s needed.

 Change is good, try it; for a change!